Reflections from Emma Armstrong, Agile2020 Conference Chair

 To the Reviewers who give their time to work with speakers in the feedback phase of submissions: they ensure that the essence of each session shines through the submission.
 They then evaluate all the submissions to help determine the sessions for a track.
 Without reviewers, we could not provide the responsiveness to submitters.
 So thank you for your generosity and wisdom.

-There are so many other people involved behind the scenes keeping me on the track, ensuring the conference would run seamlessly and look fantastic, provide varied and fun networking opportunities, as well as establishing new initiatives for this year’s conference.
+There are so many other people involved behind the scenes keeping me on the track, ensuring the conference would run seamlessly and look fantastic, providing varied and fun networking opportunities, as well as establishing new initiatives for this year’s conference.

 Personally, I am going to miss seeing everyone (attendees, speakers, track chairs, reviewers, volunteers) — both the new people I would have met who would have helped me grow and challenged some of my thinking and the people I already know, who make me feel I am amongst friends.
 I will miss the learning possibilities and overall seeing us all come together and make it the great collaborative community event that it would have been.

-It is such a shame to see all the hard work of everyone involved not come to fruition, but hopefully it can be built upon in the future.
+It is such a shame to see all the hard work of everyone involved not come to fruition, but hopefully, it can be built upon in the future.
 I feel honoured and grateful to have been the conference chair on this journey with everyone involved over the last year, and can not thank you all enough.

 This is an Agile Alliance community blog post.
 Opinions represented are personal and belong solely to the author.
-They do not represent opinion or policy of Agile Alliance.
+They may not represent the opinion or policy of Agile Alliance.

-Recent Posts
+Recent Agile Alliance Blog Posts